rntmancuso/black-box-profiler/README.md

             -   `3`: Target memory pool **3**.

 * **`cmd`**
-    * Selects the type of command to apply to the configured experiment (e.g., start, stop).
+    * Selects the type of command to apply to the configured experiment.
 Currently cmd just includes start.
      * **Example:**

         ```bash